kusumotoa/wiki-work/How-is-SDWebImage-better-than-X?.md

 AFNetworking doesn't handle disk caching but relies on OS's implementation.
 See previous question to see why it's not an ideal solution.
 It doesn't handle background image decompression either.

-If you're already using AFNetworking and just want an easy async image loading category but you don't care about performance and memory usage, AFNetworking UIImageView category may fits your needs.
+If you're already using AFNetworking and just want an easy async image loading category but you don't care about performance and memory usage, AFNetworking UIImageView category may fit your needs.